dkitley1975/Leannes-Learners/README.md

   * I want to show the prices.
   * I want to let people see the services we offer
   * I want to let people easily contact us either by email or phone.
+  * I want to be able to engage with site users.
+  * I want to be able to have a blog section.
+  * I want to be able to allow selected people to login to the site and easily add, delete and amend Posts.
+  * I want to be able to allow site users to be able to post comments on the posts.
+  * I want to be able to allow users to reply to any comments.
+  * I want to be able to allow staff to delete any comments posted.

+  These are Items I would like for the future
   * I want to make it easy for pupils to book lessons.
   * I want to get an email when a pupil requests to make or cancel a lesson.
   * I want to be able to confirm a pupils requests to make or cancel a lesson.